Short name, small village, but it is instantly clear why medieval Eus is included in the national list of Les Plus Beaux Villages de France.

 You might start your exploring at the top of this pyramid shaped, pedestrian only village, where narrow alleys between old village houses lead to the imposing 18th Century church of St Vincent, perched on a rocky peak.

-Take a walk around the old rampart for panoramic views of the Conflent Valley – and maybe your hit of winter sunshine.
+Take a walk around the old rampart for panoramic views of the Conflent Valley – and maybe your hit of winter sunshine if it’s early or late in the season.
 After all, Eus is said to be the sunniest village in France!

 In the lower village, you can visit the 13th century Romenesque chapel, its porch crafted in pink marble from Villefranche de Conflent, or take a number of easy walks through olive groves and cork oak forests.